 with defining cults in relation to sects and churches.
 Topics include neo-paganism;

-229 Celtic Christianity
+229 Saints, Sinners, and Sea-monsters: Celtic Christianity

 This course is an exploration of the development of Christianity amongst the Celtic